GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     )
     ```

-33. Create self-signed certs for nginx, CFFA and the proxy between nginx and CFFA
+33. Create self-signed certs for nginx, CFFA and the proxy between nginx and CFFA.
+Each cert request will prompt for details on location, server name and email details.
+As CFFA runs as non-root, we change permissions to read for the two CFFA cert files.

     ```bash
-    mkdir nginx
+    mkdir nginx certs

-    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout nginx/nginx-selfsigned.key -out nginix/nginx-selfsigned.crt
+    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout certs/nginx-selfsigned.key -out certs/nginx-selfsigned.crt

-    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout nginx/cffa-selfsigned.key -out nginx/cffa-selfsigned.crt
+    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout certs/cffa-selfsigned.key -out certs/cffa-selfsigned.crt

-    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout nginx/nginx-proxy.key -out nginx/nginx-proxy.pem
+    sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout certs/nginx-proxy.key -out certs/nginx-proxy.pem
+    sudo chmod a+r certs/cffa-selfsigned.key certs/cffa-selfsigned.crt
     ```

-34. Create a log directory for nginx and cffa and (for later on) directory used by lets-encrypt to validate certificates
+34. Create a log directory for nginx and cffa and (for later on) directory used by lets-encrypt to validate certificates.
+NB: creation by root is intentional as nginx runs as root (it has to in order to listen to ports smaller that 1024).

     ```bash
+    mkdir log log/cffa
-    sudo mkdir /var/log/cffa /var/log/nginx /home/ubuntu/cffa/letsencrypt/verification
+    sudo mkdir letsencrypt log/nginx letsencrypt/verification
     ```

 35. Create the reverse proxy configuration file.
 This will listen on port 80 and 443.
 All incoming requests will redirect to https.
 Nginx handles all static directory requests and will cache them instead of flask.
 NB: Ensure server_name is correct for your domain.
+Note all paths are in the container, not on the ubuntu server as currently seen.
+Later on these directories will be 'mounted' so nginx can load the certifications and create logs in the cffa directories.

     ```bash
     vi nginx/reverse_proxy.conf